 The person who holds office as General Secretary or Treasurer of the General Synod shall be entitled to attend the meetings of the General Synod and shall be entitled to propose motions and speak.
-However, unless such a person is otherwise a member of the General Synod, that person shall not be permitted to vote nor to be counted in a quorum.4
+However, unless such a person is otherwise a member of the General Synod, that person shall not be permitted to vote nor to be counted in a quorum.

-- 16.5 The House of Bishops shall be composed of the Primate, metropolitans, the diocesan bishops and any bishop who becomes a member of General Synod pursuant to the provisions of subsection 17(8)(a)(i). - 17.6 (1) The House of Clergy shall be composed of clerical representatives of each diocese and any bishop, priest or deacon who becomes a member of General Synod pursuant to the provisions of Section 17(8)(a)(ii). - (2) The House of Laity shall be composed of lay representatives of each diocese and any lay person who becomes a member of General Synod pursuant to the provisions of Section 17(8). - (3) Clerical and lay representatives of a diocese shall be elected or appointed, and any vacancy in the place of a representative shall be filled at such time and in such a manner as may be prescribed by or under the constitution of the diocese.
+- 16. The House of Bishops shall be composed of the Primate, metropolitans, the diocesan bishops and any bishop who becomes a member of General Synod pursuant to the provisions of subsection 17(8)(a)(i). - 17.6 (1) The House of Clergy shall be composed of clerical representatives of each diocese and any bishop, priest or deacon who becomes a member of General Synod pursuant to the provisions of Section 17(8)(a)(ii). - (2) The House of Laity shall be composed of lay representatives of each diocese and any lay person who becomes a member of General Synod pursuant to the provisions of Section 17(8). - (3) Clerical and lay representatives of a diocese shall be elected or appointed, and any vacancy in the place of a representative shall be filled at such time

-Paragraph inserted by Canon 17, 1995 which came into effect on 17 September 1997.
+&lt;sup>4 Paragraph inserted by Canon 17, 1995 which came into effect 17 September, 1997.

-5 Amended by Canon 16, 1998 which came into effect on 1 March 2000.
+&lt;sup>5 Amended by Canon 16, 1998 which came into effect 1 March 2000.

-[&]quot;Whereas the General Synod recognises the unique historical status of the Aboriginal and Torres Strait Island people, and hence also, the unique relationship between indigenous and non-indigenous people, both within and without the Anglican Church of Australia."
+&lt;sup>6 "Whereas the General Synod recognises the unique historical status of the Aboriginal and Torres Strait Island people, and hence also, the unique relationship between indigenous and non-indigenous people, both within and without the Anglican Church of Australia."
 In accordance with Resolution 59/98 of General Synod, the Preamble to Canon 16, 1998 is printed here.
-S.17 was amended by this Canon which came into effect on 1 March 2000.
+S.17 was amended by this Canon which came into effect 1 March 2000.